History of Vietnam: Autonomous era (905–938)

-Monarchical period (939–1862)
+Dynastic period (939–1945)

 The basic nature of Vietnamese society changed little during the nearly 1,000 years between independence from China in the 10th century and the French conquest in the 19th century.
 Viet Nam, named Đại Việt (Great Viet) was a stable nation, but village autonomy was a key feature.
 Villages had a unified culture centered around harmony related to the religion of the spirits of nature and the peaceful nature of Buddhism.
 While the sovereign was the ultimate source of political authority, a saying was, "The Sovereign's Laws end at the village gate".
 The sovereign was the final dispenser of justice, law, and supreme commander-in-chief of the armed forces, as well as overseer of religious rituals.
 Administration was carried out by mandarins who were trained exactly like their Chinese counterparts (i.e. by rigorous study of Confucian texts).
 Overall, Vietnam remained very efficiently and stably governed except in times of war and dynastic breakdown.
 Its administrative system was probably far more advanced than that of any other Southeast Asian states and was more highly centralized and stably governed among Asian states.
 No serious challenge to the sovereign's authority ever arose, as titles of nobility were bestowed purely as honors and were not hereditary.
 Periodic land reforms broke up large estates and ensured that powerful landowners could not emerge.
 No religious/priestly class ever arose outside of the mandarins either.
 This stagnant absolutism ensured a stable, well-ordered society, but also resistance to social, cultural, or technological innovations.
 Reformers looked only to the past for inspiration.

 Literacy remained the province of the upper classes.
 Originally, only Chữ Hán was used to write, but by the 11th century, a set of derivative characters known as Chữ Nôm emerged that allowed native Vietnamese words to be written.
 However, it remained limited to poetry, literature, and practical texts like medicine while all state and official documents were written in Classical Chinese.
 Aside from some mining and fishing, agriculture was the primary activity of most Vietnamese, and economic development and trade were not promoted or encouraged by the state.